Dr Jos Twist

 What are your special interests within the work you do?

-I have a particular interest in the topic of gender diversity in the broadest sense, e.g. non binary/genderfluid/genderqueer/agender identities.
-Relatedly, I am also interested in sexual and relationship diversity, moving away from models of sexuality that are purely based on orientation (e.g. heterosexual, bisexual, homosexual).
+I have a particular interest in the topic of gender diversity, e.g. non binary/genderfluid/genderqueer/agender identities.
+Relatedly, I am also interested in sexual and relationship diversity- moving away from models of sexuality that are purely based on orientation (e.g. heterosexual, bisexual, homosexual) and thinking about sexuality more broadly.

 What interested you about working in GIDS?